Noah2610/deathfloor/docs/DESIGN.md

   Disappear on set event, for example on contact with player (after short delay).
 - Basic moving platforms
   Move along manually set path until reaching end of it, then pivot.
+- Advanced moving platforms
+  On contact with player start moving along manually set path until reaching end of it, then freeze.
+Repeat.
 - Pressure plates
+  Do something while Player is standing on them, for example move platform.
 - Knockbackers

+- Gravity Walls
+  Placed as tiles in editor.
+When players jump on walls, their sprite + hitbox rotates.
+Also: room gravity changes, controls change, texture of the tiles gets swapped ("animated"?).
+Controls get remapped to make movement more intuitive.

 ## Weapons
 - Weapon switch: Have different weapon types between which you can switch ingame.